Polar Vantage V2 Review

 - a sub-maximal ramp test where you choose the starting pace, ideally on flat ground, and whose results optionally update PACE ZONES and POWER ZONES.

-After completing the test, you click on the test result in FLOW and are prompted to update your performance markers accordingly.
+After completing the test, select the test result in FLOW and are prompted to update your performance markers accordingly.

 I didn’t complete any of the performance tests to the end, however they are well-made and seem to work fine.
 My initial reservations here were that it now seems more popular to have automatically-updated zones based on LTHR/LT2 and CP/FTP.
 The automation comes by interrogating ‘any’ workout for a breakthrough performance, notifying you about the breakthrough and then you authorize the change.
 Garmin has had that kind of feature for over a year but, that said, it still doesn’t work ‘thoroughly’ (multiple breakthrough points) and has bugs (LTHR reset)!